sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

 The virtual network defines in which VPC and subnet the Droplet will be launched, as well as how DNS hostnames and HTTPS certificates for the instances will be used.

 Each Droplet belongs to a virtual network.
-At least one virtual network is required to deploy instances.
+At least one virtual network is required to deploy on Droplet.

 Networking requirements
 ++++